 In most cases, the first few years after one becomes a permanent resident of another country are the most challenging time to remain in that country.
 This is because the new citizen has to adjust to his or her surroundings.
 After all, one’s habits are not always easy to change.
 For example, many citizens of other countries become citizens of that country because they want to experience a different culture.
 But, often, this experience is difficult and unpleasant.
 To avoid these difficulties, there are several conditions for citizens’ acquisition of Danish citizenship.

-There are several requirements related to citizens acquisition of Danish citizenship.
-If a person is to gain citizenship of Denmark, he or she will have to take an oath of allegiance to the Danish Constitution and to the supreme head of the Danish State, the King.
-There is also a requirement that the foreign national be economically and socially fit.
-The foreign national must prove that he or she has met the requirements listed above.
+There are several requirements related to citizens’ acquisition of Danish citizenship.
+If a person is to gain citizenship in Denmark, he or she will have to take an oath of allegiance to the Danish Constitution and the supreme head of the Danish State, the King.
+The foreign national is also required to be economically and socially fit.
+The foreign national must prove that he or she has met the abovementioned requirements.

 In addition, many conditions apply to citizens of certain other countries.
 For example, if the foreign national wishes to become a citizen of Switzerland, he or she must first show proof that he or she is a Swiss citizen.
 Then, the foreign national must pass an assessment test.
 If the foreign national pass the assessment test, then he or she will be granted Swiss citizenship.